-The Company does not currently have either a written policy or targets relating to the identification and nomination of women directors or the appointment of women in executive officer positions.
-However, with respect to the identification and nomination of directors, the Nomination Committee's terms of reference expressly note the importance of a diversity of background skills and experience and personal characteristics among the directors.
-In that regard, the emphasis in filling Board vacancies for the Company is on finding the best qualified candidates given the needs and circumstances (and anticipated needs and circumstances) of the Board and the Company at any given time, and a nominee's diversity of gender, race, nationality, age, experience and other attributes will be considered favourably in the process for identifying and selecting nominees for election as a director.
+However, the Company does not currently have either a written policy or targets relating to the identification and nomination of women Directors or the appointment of women in executive officer positions.
+However, with respect to the identification and nomination of Directors, in addition to the factors noted above, the Nomination Committee's terms of reference expressly note the importance of a diversity of background skills and experience and personal characteristics among the Directors.
+In that regard, the emphasis in filling Board vacancies for the Company is on finding the best qualified candidates given the needs and circumstances (and anticipated needs and circumstances) of the Board and the Company at any given time, and a nominee's diversity of gender, race, nationality, age, experience and other attributes will be considered favourably in the process for identifying and selecting nominees for election as a Director.
 Similarly, with respect to the appointment of women to executive officer positions, the Board believes that executive officer appointments should be made on the basis of the skills, knowledge, experience and character of individual candidates and the requirements (and anticipated requirements) of management and that considering the broadest group of individuals for executive officer positions is required to provide the leadership needed to achieve the Company's business objectives, particularly given the relatively small size of the Company's executive leadership team.